saasitive/django-react-boilerplate/README.md

-# DIY Django and React Boilerplate
+# DIY Django and React Boilerplate for SaaS

 It is do-it-yourself Django + React Boilerplate for starting your SaaS application.
 In existing boilerplates for Django+React (or just for Django) there are very often too many features provided (do you really need traefik for MVP?).
 So before starting, you need to remove a lot of functionality that you don't need or simply don't understand.